 Residential training at the Rochester Zen Center offers an opportunity to immerse oneself in the disciplined atmosphere of Zen training, free of the demands of family, job, and other normal responsibilities.
-Under the guidance of Roshi Kjolhede and his senior students, trainees participate in all the aspects of traditional Zen training, including:
+Under the guidance of Roshi Kjolhede and Sensei Pulleyn, and their senior students, trainees participate in all the aspects of traditional Zen training, including:

 - A full daily schedule of zazen (sitting meditation)

 - Teishos (Zen commentaries by a Zen teacher) and talks by senior members

 - Instructional talks and other special guidance

 Our aim is to enable people from every walk of life to strengthen their Zen practice, deepen their insight, and develop a zazen “temper of mind” – that is, the ability to “sit” with every problem – that will carry through their daily lives after the program, endowing them with greater energy, clarity, and responsiveness.